StratusLab/documentation/users-tutorial/src/main/markdown/05-vm-lifecycle.md

     Connection to vm-202.lal.stratuslab.eu closed by remote host.
     Connection to vm-202.lal.stratuslab.eu closed.

-The machine will stop and the status will eventually become an "unknown" state.
+The machine will stop and the state will eventually become "unknown".

     $ stratus-describe-instance 5508
     id   state     vcpu memory    cpu% host/ip                  name 5508 Unknown   1    131072    0    vm-202.lal.stratuslab.eu one-5508

-    $ stratus-kill-instance 5508
-    $

-This mechanism ensures that all resources (especially data volumes) are shut down cleanly and released.
-Note that the VM resources are **not** released until the `stratus-kill-instance` command is run.
+This mechanism ensures that all services are shutdown cleanly and that data volumes are unmounted.

-You can also forcably stop and remove machine by just running the `stratus-kill-instance` command:
+You can then release the machine's resource with the `stratus-kill-instance` command.

     $ stratus-kill-instance 5508
     $